More than talking tough at the coffee machine

 After three years mainly theory and skillslab practicals, then finally on the job during the master’s in Medicine.
 A great, but also intensive and challenging time.
 Medical interns record their experiences in a portfolio and discuss their progress with a mentor.
 Since this academic year, they also have reflective meetings with other interns about the hierarchy, responsibilities and uncertainties, the long days, the setbacks and successes.
 Under the supervision of a coach, no judgement, no hierarchy.
 Peer coaching, in other words – also known as ‘intervision’.

-Skillslab coaches Anke Smeenk, Ingrid Caubergh and Valerie van den Eertwegh came up with a solution: intervision meetings in the master’s in Medicine.
+Skillslab coaches Anke Smeenk, Ingrid Caubergh and Valerie van den Eertwegh came up with a new idea: intervision meetings in the master’s in Medicine.
 The initiative was launched in October 2018 with 44 groups, each composed of around seven interns.
 The groups come together regularly to share and evaluate their experiences, under the supervision of a coach.

 All internship rotations have made available two timeslots of 1.5 hours for the intervision meetings.
 The groups meet four times per year (12 times in total during the master’s programme).